-- Consider sexual assault patients a priority.
-Use private locations in the exam facility for the primary patient consultation and initial law enforcement interviews, offer a waiting area for family members and friends, and provide childcare if possible. - Respond to acute injury, trauma care, and safety needs of patients before collecting evidence.
-Patients should not wash, change clothes, urinate, defecate, smoke, drink, or eat until initially evaluated by examiners, unless necessary for treating acute medical needs. - Alert examiners to the need for their services at the exam site. - Contact victim advocates so they can offer services to the patient, if not already done. - Assess and respond to safety concerns, such as threats to the patient or staff, upon arrival of patients at the exam site. - Assess patients' needs for immediate medical or mental health intervention.
-Seek informed consent from patients before providing treatment, according to facility policy.
+Consider sexual assault patients a priority.

-3. Documentation by health care personnel: Examiners document exam findings, the medical forensic history, and evidence collected in the medical forensic report.
-Examiners and/or other involved clinicians separately document medical care in the patient's medical record.
-(SEE PAGES 79-80)
+- First perform a prompt, competent medical assessment.
+Then respond to acute injury, the need for trauma care, and safety needs of patients before collecting evidence. - · Alert examiners of the need for their services. - Contact victim advocates so they can offer services to patients, if not already done. - Assess and respond to safety concerns upon arrival of patients at the exam site, such as threats to patients or staff. - Assess patients' needs for immediate medical or mental health intervention prior to the evidentiary exam, following facility policy. - 3.
+Documentation by health care personnel: Examiners document exam findings, the medical forensic history, and evidence collected in the medical forensic report.
+(SEE PAGE 93-94)